ClassCastException in StandardCollectionURIResolver

 This then interacts with another change in 9.7, which is a complete redesign of the API in the area of collection support.
 This was also motivated by specification changes, in particular the fact that collection() can now return any kind of object: for example collection applied to a directory containing JSON files can return a sequence of maps.
 Accordingly, the CollectionURIResolver interface of 9.6 and earlier releases was replaced by the CollectionFinder of 9.7.
 But we retained some support for CollectionURIResolver for backwards compatibility reasons.
 The StandardCollectionURIResolver (despite its name) is no longer used unless the application explicitly registers it, or a class derived from it, using the old interfaces.
 This explains why the exception wasn't encountered in our testing.

-#2 Updated by Michael Kay almost 4 years ago
+#2 Updated by Michael Kay over 4 years ago

 - Status changed from In Progress to Resolved

 - Fix Committed on Branch 9.7, 9.8 added

 Patched on the 9.7 and 9.8 branches.
 Added unit test CollectionTest/testOldStandardCollectionURIResolver which demonstrates that the problem is now cleared.